DumbCaveSpider/HorribleIdeas/README.md

 Probably the worst of it all...

 > [!WARNING]
-> *Please keep in mind that certain game settings and hacks from mod menus may interfere with parts of this mod's functionality.*
+> *Please keep in mind that certain game settings and hacks from mod menus may interfere with certain parts of this mod's functionality.*

 ---